jonro2955/odin_javascript_11_wheres_waldo/git-cheatsheet.md

 ### Logging Branches

-- $ git log --oneline --decorate --graph –all
+- $ git log --oneline --decorate --graph --all

 ### Create a new branch